aleen42/PersonalWiki/Programming/JavaScript/Framework/angular/angular1/components/components.md

 > Note: when naming a file, it's recommended to distinguish different types of entities by suffix, like `.component`.
 In other words, a `someComponent` is recommended to declared in the file named `some-component.component.js`.

+### 3. Testing Components

+With combining a controller with a template into a componet, how can we process the unit test?